Init-Agnostic Compatibility Architecture for Decoupled Arch Linux Environments. https://lainos.net

 Init System OpenRC Primary service supervision (hybrid cgroup mode); replaces systemd as PID 1.

-Initramfs dracut Modern initramfs generator; handles early-boot RAM-wipe and decryption logic.
+Initramfs dracut Modern initramfs generator; handles early-boot and live ISO logic.

 IPC Bus dbus-openrc Standard D-Bus message bus with native OpenRC init integration.